Cupping therapy can be a safe and effective method of providing muscle pain relief.

 Is cupping safe?

 When done by an experienced, trained health professional there is minimal risk of injury or permanent damage.
-Cupping is often done in conjunction with acupuncture to boost your treatment and increase the chances of a quicker recovery.
+Cupping is often done in conjunction with acupuncture.
 Common risks associated with cupping are short-term marking on the skin, some tenderness at the site of treatment and feeling tired after a session.
 You should use cupping with caution if you suffer from easy bruising or have thin or delicate skin.

 What could cupping help you with?